-Unlocking Product Led Growth in 2022: Part TwoTiama Hanson-Drury
+Unlocking Product Led Growth: Part TwoTiama Hanson-Drury

 Why PLG, Now?

 In the first part of this series, we covered the basics of Product Led Growth (PLG).
 Today, we explore three market trends driving its buzzword status and why most successful SaaS companies are deploying this go to market (GTM) as their preferred approach to selling.

 Firstly, customer expectations have changed.
 In 2018 Gartner released the CX Pyramid, as a method for categorizing customer experiences by impact.
 Similar to Maslow’s hierarchy of needs, the idea was to understand your customer’s most basic needs and deliver fulfillment.
 In the 90’s companies responded with simple digital solutions to furnish the right information at the right time.
 In 2000’s businesses started to explore emotional needs (think “CS” teams, 24x7 support, trying to “be there for the customers” at all times).
 In 2010’s customers asked us to anticipate their needs; with predictive or multiple services to offer them personalized choice.